wusui/ll_new_defense_rating/README.md

 Some Llamas enjoy statistics, so here's a new one.

-There are many defensive rating statistics but how much does your defense affect your stats?
+There are many defensive rating statistics but how much does your defense affect your standings?
 For example, let's say your opponent scored 6(3).
 If you scored a 9(6) or a 0(0), your defense does not matter.
 However, if you scored a 4(4), your defense, combined with your opponent's defense, changed a win into a loss.